-A redtail surfperch caught at the Paradise Beach Pier in San Francisco Bay
+A redtail surfperch caught at the Paradise Beach Pier in San Francisco Bay by Mel

 Piers: Commonly caught at sandy-shore piers and bay piers north of Pacifica.
 Best bets: Pacifica Pier, Del Norte St. Pier (Eureka), and both the “B” Street Pier and Citizen’s Dock in Crescent City.

 Shoreline: One of the main fish for sandy shore anglers in northern California anglers.

 Boats: An inshore species but sometimes taken by boaters fishing Humboldt Bay.

 My son MIke with a redtail surfperch in Humboldt County